k-hub/bc-landing-page/README.md

     `npm install`

-4. If you want to make css edits to scss files, run the following command:
+4. If you want to watch your css edits to the scss files, run the following command:

     `npm run watch-scss`